michaelpiechota/Amazon-Web-Parser/ReadMe.txt

 MAIN COLOR ANALYZER:
 This was developed for the company Tint.
-This function determines the main color (not average) of images parsed from Amazon.com It is designed to ignore white backgrounds.
+This function determines the main color (not average) of base64 image binaries parsed from Amazon.com (from the web parser in this repo).
+It is designed to ignore white backgrounds.

 --